Created on 05/06/2023 2:52:42 PM

 The wine produced from American vine species often has a distinctive flavour, often referred to as 'foxy'.
 This is mildly unpleasant to most consumers and winemakers try to minimise it.

-American can vine species are resistant to many diseases and to the Phylloxera louse.
-Thus they are used extensively as rootstocks with European varieties grafted on to them.
+American vine species are resistant to many diseases and to the Phylloxera louse.
+Thus, they are used extensively as rootstocks with European varieties grafted on to them.